RadicallyOpen/RadicallyOpen/_events/2017-06-Dorset-Intensive.markdown

 A link to the venue is [here](http://www.merleyhouseevents.co.uk/business-meeting-seminar-networking-venue-dorset/)

 ## Prices and booking
-Please note: lunch is not included in the price for this training.
-Food can be pre-ordered and paid nearer the time.
+Please note: a light lunch will be provided every day.

 {{site.intensive_prices_UK}}